-Cash and cash equivalents at December 31, 2021 was \$28.4 million, compared to \$31.0 million at December 31, 2020.
-Based on our current plan of operations, we believe this amount, when combined with expected cash flows from operations and amounts available under our line of credit will be sufficient to fund our growth strategy and to meet our anticipated operating expenses, capital expenditures, and debt service obligations for at least the next 12 months from the date of this filing.
+Cash and cash equivalents at December 31, 2022 was \$16.9 million, compared to \$28.4 million at December 31, 2021.
+The primary non-recurring uses of excess cash during the period were associated with the 2022 Share Repurchase Program and the repayment of debt.
+Based on our current plan of operations, we believe this amount, when combined with expected cash flows from operations and amounts available under our existing commercial credit facilities will be sufficient to fund our growth strategy and to meet our anticipated operating expenses, capital expenditures, and debt service obligations for at least the next 12 months from the date of this filing.
 The Company utilizes short term leases with a major supplier that could be extended over a longer term if there was a need for additional liquidity.
-Additionally, the Company maintains a \$10.0 million line of credit with Hancock Whitney Bank, which was fully undrawn as of December 31, 2021.
+In addition, our existing commercial credit facilities were fully undrawn as of December 31, 2022.

-(Tabular amounts expressed in thousands of U.S. Dollars, except per share amounts) December 31, 2021 and 2020
+(Tabular amounts expressed in thousands of U.S. Dollars, except per share amounts) December 31, 2022 and 2021